Ronald E. McNair Post-Baccalaureate Achievement Program

 (2) Permanent resident of the United States;

 (b) Is currently a junior or senior (with at least a year left before graduation) enrolled in a degree program at TCU and has a minimum 3.0 GPA (A GPA of less than 3.0 will be considered as space allows.)

-(1) A low-income individual who is a first-generation college student1 AND/OR
+(1) A first-generation college student1 with lesser income AND/OR

 (2) A member of a group that is underrepresented in graduate education (i.e., Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, Native American, Pacific Islanders);

 (d) Has not enrolled in doctoral level study at an institution of higher education.2

 (e) Has a STRONG desire to attain a Ph.D.3

 1 Lesser-income status is determined by annual taxable household income limits set by the U.S. Department of Education.
 First-generation status refers to an undergraduate neither of whose parents earned a baccalaureate degree or, in the case of a custodial parent, this parent/guardian did not earn a baccalaureate degree.

 2 Postbaccalaureate students and students who already have one bachelors degree are not eligible for the program.